I’m really excited to be planning a trip to Thailand soon and thought that I’d share how I go about preparing a budget to travel.

 Once you’ve saved up the money, booked the tickets and about to leave you will need to reassess your budget and decide on a fixed figure.
 Sticking to this should be rather simple and only takes 5 minutes a day to calculate what you have spent versus your planned daily allowance.
 Some days will be over and some will be underspent, but keeping daily track of things will help you ensure that you have an awesome and stress-free trip!

-For more on budgeting check out these 5 simple steps to start a budget.
+For more on budgeting and to help you budget to travel, check out this post on how to create a budget.